-Applications for the 2014 Class are being accepted now through March 15, 2014.
-Applicants who provide all necessary material and have a complete file by March 15, 2014 will be considered for admission.
+Applications for the next class are being accepted now through March 15, 2015.
+Applicants who provide all necessary material and have a complete file by March 15, 2015 will be considered for Fall 2015 admission.
 Early application is encouraged.
-By applying to VWCC and submitting your high school and college transcripts to the Health Careers Specialist, Pam Woody, she may be able to help you with placement testing, course selections, or determine if you currently meet the minimum academic requirements.
+By applying to VWCC and submitting your high school and college transcripts to the Health Professions Advisor, Pam Woody, she may be able to help you with placement testing, course selections, or determine if you currently meet the minimum academic requirements.

 We require all application material(s) be submitted directly to Health Professions – if you fail to do so, be aware we will not be responsible for any delays in processing your file.
-Complete the following and submit in one package addressed to Pam Woody, VWCC-Health Professions, P.O.
-Box 14007, Roanoke, VA 24038.
+Complete the following and submit in one package addressed to Pam Woody, VWCC-Health Professions, 3091 Colonial Ave., Roanoke, VA 24015.

-Approximately 10 students will be admitted to the 2014 Radiation Oncology class.
-Priority is given to those applicants who: (1) have a G.P.A. of 3.0 or higher, (2) have the strongest academic record, (3) have the highest interview results based on interviews conducted by the program director, and (4) strongest letters of recommendation from employers and/or professors.
+Approximately 10 students will be admitted to the 2015 Radiation Oncology class.
+Priority is given to those applicants who: (1) have a G.P.A. of 3.0 or higher, (2) have the strongest academic record, (3) have the highest interview results based on interviews conducted by program faculty, and (4) strongest letters of recommendation.
 Additional consideration is given to those that hold healthcare credentials (licensure/certification).
 The first Joint Venture class at Northern Virginia Community College (NVCC) began in the Fall of 2007.
 We expect to accept 10 students for the NVCC Joint Venture site each year in the fall semester.

 The VPT evaluates your level of success with basic mathematics through pre-calculus mathematical skills.
 Applicants may be requested to complete the VPT after their file is reviewed by the advisor (Miss Woody).
 A current assessment of a potential student's mathematical ability is necessary due to the physics and math involved in the curriculum.
 Recommendations may be made based on the results.
 Some may need to refresh their math skills prior to the beginning of the Fall semester, if accepted.
-Testing may be completed at the Learning Technology Center at VWCC or applicants who do not live in the Roanoke area may go to any Virginia community college to complete, including NVCC.
-The "LTC" at VWCC is located on the ground floor of Brown Library and you will need to bring a photo I.D. in order to take the evaluation.
-The hours of operation are provided on the top of the testing slip.
-Please allow yourself time to take the evaluation and for the LTC staff to score your results.
+Testing may be completed at the Testing Center at VWCC or applicants who do not live in the Roanoke area may go to any Virginia community college to complete, including NVCC.
+The Testing Center at VWCC is located on the ground floor of Brown Library and you will need to bring a photo I.D. in order to take the evaluation.
+Please allow yourself time to take the evaluation and for the Testing Center staff to score your results.
 An appointment is not necessary, you may come during the posted testing times.
-The times may change during breaks or holidays, you may call 857-7250 to determine.
-Please bring the results to Pam Woody in Anderson Hall-122 or you may notify her by email when you have taken, if after normal office hours.
+The times may change during breaks or holidays, you may call 857-7250 to determine their hours of operation at any time.
+Please bring the results to Pam Woody in The Fralin Center (CSHP) - Room 339 or you may notify her by email when you have taken, if after normal office hours.

 Note: Those who have had college Pre-Calculus (Mth 163 equivalent or higher with a "C" or better) in the last 5 years will not need to take the Math placement.
-If you have taken the VPT recently, you may not need to take again.
+If you have taken the VPT recently in the last year, you may not need to take again.

 Admission decisions are made by a Radiation Oncology Admissions Committee.
 Admission decisions are mailed to the applicants as soon as possible, usually in early May.